samedicorp/samedicorp.github.io/drafts/2021-04-13-using-external-files.md

 When your script does `require('x')`, Lua looks for a file called `x.lua` in a specific folder in the game directory.
 Exactly where this is depends on where you've put the game.
 For me, it's something like `D:\Dual Universe\Game\data\lua\` - your mileage may vary.

-Navigate your way to this folder, create a file called `test.lua`, and enter the following text:
+Navigate your way to this folder, create a file called `myUtilities.lua`, and enter the following text:

 ```lua
 local module = { }